 A 5 Minute Workout to Get You Active

 Yeah, I’m like a broken record… I keep repeating myself and going on and on about how a little exercise can go a long friggin’ way!
 It’s so true!
 Being active for 5-10 minutes is better than nothing – especially for all the time-crunched parents out there!
-It gets your heart rate elevated and you using your muscles!
-Give this 5 minute workout a try next time you are pinched for time…so about any day of the week! 🙂
+It gets your heart rate elevated and you use your muscles!
+Give this 5-minute workout a try next time you are pinched for time…so about any day of the week! 🙂

 However, regular workouts are key to staying healthy and having the energy to keep up with your busy lifestyle.